 Photo: Marten Bjork/Unsplash

-Here, some classic books that honour and tell the stories of Canada’s wartime heroes.
+Here, to mark Remembrance Day, some timeless books that honour and tell the stories of Canada’s armed forces and wartime heroes.

 1. Our Finest Hour: Canada Fights The Second World War by David Bercuson